edeetee/ffgl-rs/README.md

 `RUST_LOG=trace ./resolume.sh`

 The logs have structured data relating to your plugin:

-name: the name of the plugin
+- name: the name of the plugin
-id: the unique id of the plugin
+- id: the unique id of the plugin
-fn: the function enum that is being called
+- fn: the function enum that is being called
-in: the input data as int
+- in: the input data as int

+See `ffgl_run_resolume.sh` for an advanced example of how to filter the logs to only show the plugin you are working on.

 ## Extending